Signs and symptoms of Wilms tumor

 Wilms tumors can be hard to find early because they can often grow quite large without causing any symptoms.
 Children may look healthy and play normally.

 Swelling or a hard mass in the abdomen (belly): This is often the first sign of a Wilms tumor.
 Parents may notice this while bathing or dressing the child.
 It feels firm and is often large enough to be felt on both sides of the belly.
-It’s usually not painful, but it might cause belly pain in some cases.
+It’s usually not painful, but it might cause belly pain in some children.

 Other possible symptoms: Some children with Wilms tumor may also have: